Treat Liver Cancer with Proton Therapy

 Right for You?

-At this stage, tumors have spread into the lymph nodes or distant organs.
-Drug therapy such as chemotherapy are the main treatments recommended for patients with stage IV liver cancer.
+At stage IV liver cancer, tumors have spread into the lymph nodes or distant organs.
+For stage IV liver cancer patients, drug therapy such as chemotherapy are the main treatments recommended.
 Proton radiation treatment may be used to shrink tumors or control pain.

 Proton therapy is often the best way to treat recurrent tumors in areas that have previously been treated with radiation therapy.